 The Laboratory Director is responsible for all programs and delegates day-to-day management of the Contractor Assurance System to the COO.
 Operation of the Contractor Assurance Program consists of several major components with clear, documented descriptions of activities.
 Managers understand their responsibilities and a clear plan of key activities has been developed.
 The COO, via the Assurance Council and the ESH&Q Section Quality Assurance Group, coordinates site-wide assessment activities to assure the highest risk processes are included.
 Functional organizations provide assurance information in the form of assessment reports and metrics.
 Assessment reports are reviewed for breadth, depth and consistency, and feedback is provided to the functional organizations

-Strategic and tactical planning for Fermilab is conducted by the Director, with advice from external advisors including the Director's Physics Advisory Committee and Accelerator Advisory Committee, PIP-II Machine Advisory Committee, Strategic Project Advisory Committee, Long Baseline Neutrino Committee, and Computing Advisory Committee; the Office of High Energy Physics, and the DOE/NSF High-Energy Physics Advisory Panel, and internal bodies, such as the Assurance Council, Scientists Advisory Council, and Engineering Advisory Council, and the Employee Advisory Group.
+Strategic and tactical planning for Fermilab is conducted by the Director, with advice from external advisors including the Director's Physics Advisory Committee, Accelerator Advisory Committee, PIP-II Machine Advisory Committee, Strategic Project Advisory Committee, Long Baseline Neutrino Committee, and Computing Advisory Committee; the Office of High Energy Physics; and the DOE/NSF High-Energy Physics Advisory Panel, and internal bodies, such as the Assurance Council, Scientists Advisory Council, Engineering Advisory Council, and the Employee Advisory Group.

 Fermilab uses a combination of Management Assessment and Independent Assessment to ensure the requirements and controls applicable to the laboratory are satisfied:

 Metrics: The Governance Management System sponsors FermiDash, a technology platform that integrates performance metrics from each of the Management Systems and makes them visible online.
 Each Management System, with guidance from M08 Quality Management System, is responsible for creating and maintaining relevant performance metrics.
 Performance measures are used to demonstrate sustained and improved performance relative to defined outcome measures and targets.
 Leading indicators are used, where possible, to monitor performance.
 Performance measures are aligned with strategic goals and periodic reporting of status against metrics is provided to key stakeholders.
-For more information, see M03, Planning and Performance Management System is responsible not only for the strategic-planning framework of the Annual Lab Plan, Laboratory Goals, and Laboratory Objectives, but it also is responsible for monitoring Laboratory progress against those goals and objectives.
+For instance, the M02 Planning and Performance Management System is responsible not only for the strategic-planning framework of the Annual Lab Plan, Laboratory Goals, and Laboratory Objectives, but it also is responsible for monitoring Laboratory progress against those goals and objectives.

-This section formally captures the extension of this management system to Fermilab activities and roles at SURF.
-(Add pertinent statements below and change font back to black when complete)
+This section formally captures the extension of the management system to Fermilab activities and roles at Sanford Underground Research Facility (SURF).